• Skip to primary navigation

 6. Shot glass set and/or Small liqueur glasses: it is very important to serve the liqueur in small shot glasses so it can be slowly sipped and relished.

-Some of the liqueurs soak the ingredients in the alcohol for few weeks but once you filter the alcohol to make the liqueurs, you are left with the alcohol imbibed ingredients like green walnuts, lemon or orange zests, mashed strawberry.
+Some of the liqueurs soak the ingredients in the alcohol for a few weeks, but once you filter the alcohol to make the liqueurs, you are left with the alcohol imbibed ingredients like green walnuts, lemon or orange zests, and mashed strawberries.

-I don't like to trow food away, plus these flavored ingredients can be reused to enrich other recipes.
+I don't like to throw food away, plus these flavored ingredients can be reused to enrich other recipes.

 So you will find in every liqueur recipe a link to another recipe you can make with the leftover.